swc-project/swc/crates/swc_ecma_minifier/README.md

 # Minifier

-EcmaScript minifier for the swc project.
+EcmaScript minifier for the SWC project.
 This is basically a port of terser.

 # Note